Skip to content

 Read the notes for each of our recommendations to confirm it will work for your preferred brew method.

-Always buy a burr grinder (not a blade grinder)
+Always buy a burr grinder, not a blade grinder

+Different brewing methods require different sized grounds.
 For instance, making espresso requires fine grounds, while french press requires medium to coarse grounds.

 A burr grinder can grind beans down to a particular size, while a blade grinder smashes the beans into irregular chunks.